Shoulder Injury Settlements & Verdicts by Mullen & Mullen Law Firm in Dallas

 A sprain or strain of the shoulder will usually resolve over time.
-A dislocated shoulder occurs when the upper arm bone known as the humerus moves out of the shoulder joint.
+A dislocation occurs when the upper arm bone known as the humerus moves out of the joint.
 This usually results when a substantial force separates the ball joint from the socket (glenoid).
 This is also referred to as a separated shoulder.

 Fractures are synonymous with a broken shoulder.
 Trauma can lead to a fracture of the glenoid or humerus.
 Fractures are classified as non-displaced or displaced.

 In a non-displaced fracture, the broken pieces remain in close proximity to their usual position and immobilization in a sling while the injury heals is usually recommended.
 In a displaced fracture surgery is usually necessary.

 Tendinitis is irritation or inflammation of a tendon.
 Impingement occurs when the rotator cuff comes into contact with the acromion.
 A SLAP tear occurs when the superior labrum – which is attached to the biceps – is damaged.
 Arthroscopic surgery is often necessary to repair a SLAP tear.

 Our personal injury law firm in Dallas maximizes shoulder injury cases by intensely focusing on the impact said injuries have on our client’s activities of daily living and – when applicable – ability to perform necessary work functions.